moocow-the-bovine/dstar-gantry/README.txt

          $ rm -rf ~/dstar/corpora/pnn_test/{server,web}

-        You can create a "snapshot" of publishable corpus data from a "CORPUS_ROOT/build/" directory by means of the gantry action.
-The resulting archive will be created as
+        You can create a "snapshot" of publishable corpus data from a "CORPUS_ROOT/build/" directory by means of the gantry "archive-publish" action.
+The resulting archive will be created as "${dstar_archive_dir}/MYCORPUS.publish-*DATETIME*.tar.gz", where
-        "${dstar_archive_dir}/MYCORPUS.publish-*DATETIME*.tar.gz", where
         *DATETIME* is a timestamp in *YYYY-MM-DD.HHMMSS* format and "${dstar_archive_dir}" is a container environment variable, by